Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.react.fundamentals.md

 ## controlled and uncontrolled components

-In Controlled components the form data s handled by react and with un-c comp. form data is handled by DOM itself.
+In Controlled components the form data is handled by react(eg: state) and with un-c comp. form data is handled by DOM itself.

 ### Controlled Compoenets